AgoraIO/Agora-WordPress/readme.txt

 Easily add live broadcasting and video conferencing functionality into your Wordpress posts and page.

 == Description ==
-he Agora WordPress plugin allows you easily add live broadcast or video conferencing functionality into your posts and pages.
+The Agora WordPress plugin allows you easily add live broadcast or video conferencing functionality into your posts and pages.
 Easily create and configure a broadcast or communication channels through the admin dashboard.
 Highly customizable as you can pick and choose the calling or interactive broadcast settings you need.

 Agora is a Communications Platform as a Service (CPaaS) that provides a fully encrypted, GDPR and HIPPA compliant network.
 Agora delivers easy to embed Real-Time Engagement APIs which include all the development tools and cloud infrastructure needed for mobile, web, and desktop applications.
 Agora’s Software-Defined Real-Time Network (SD-RTN™) is the most widely used and intelligent Real-Time Communications (RTC) network in the world.